RENEE MONTAGNE, HOST:

 STEVE INSKEEP, HOST:

-The Federal Communications Commission wants to do this by acquiring wireless spectrum from television broadcasters, including certain airwaves and set them aside for public use.
+The Federal Communications Commission wants to do this by acquiring wireless spectrum from television broadcasters, including certain airwaves, and set them aside for public use.

 MONTAGNE: To find out more about this plan - who likes it and who doesn't - we called Cecilia Kang at the Washington Post.
-She's been writing about this public WiFi plan and tells us it would actually build on existing networks; networks that now allow us to use everyday gadgets, like garage door openers and baby monitors.
+She's been writing about this public WiFi plan and tells us it would actually build on existing networks, networks that now allow us to use everyday gadgets like garage door openers and baby monitors.

 CECILIA KANG: These are all technologies that were brought forth the first time the FCC allowed what's known as unlicensed use.
-But what the FCC's doing differently and what's so interesting about its proposal is it wants to use a swath of airwaves that's particularly powerful that could really kind of make WiFi that we know today sort of at a new level, a sort of super WiFi.
+But what the FCC's doing differently and what's so interesting about its proposal is it wants to use a swath of airwaves that's particularly powerful that could really kind of make WiFi that we know today sort of at a new level, a sort of super-WiFi.

 MONTAGNE: Could you get just a little technical and talk to us about what that swath is?

 KANG: The swath of airwaves under consideration is currently being used by television stations to broadcast their shows.
 And if these TV stations agree to sell these airwaves to the FCC, the FCC can use a portion of those airwaves for unlicensed public use.
 And these airwaves are really strong, in that they travel through concrete walls, over hills, around trees.
-It's the really strong airwaves that actually the wireless carriers right now are also using to build out what's known as their high-speed Internet network, 4G LTE.
+It's the really strong airwaves that actually the wireless carriers right now are also using to build out what's known as their high-speed Internet networks, 4G LTE.
 So these are very valuable, very desirable airwaves.

-MONTAGNE: And how much of a threat is this really to the wireless industry - that is companies like Verizon and AT&T?
+MONTAGNE: And how much of a threat is this really to the wireless industry - that is, companies like Verizon and AT&T?

 KANG: They fear that A, there could be more competition but B, they're afraid that if you have too many people in the city that are using these public WiFi networks, that could crowd out, say, the TV station or the wireless carrier that's operating their own technologies on what's known as a adjacent bands, or close by.
 So, they're afraid of crowding and interference as well.